Joshua-Robison/NNFS/README.md

-# NNFS
- Neural Networks From Scratch in Python
+# Neural Networks From Scratch

+This repository contains building blocks for a neural network package.
+Included in this repository is an example file demonstrating how to use it.